Production Updates

 - If your order was made on or after the 18th of February 2025, you are in wave 2, and we will begin ordering parts after wave 1 has shipped.

-- Update as of 6th of August, 2025 - Estimated Dispatch Start Window - October
+- Update as of 13th of November, 2025 - Estimated Dispatch Start Window - Early December

 - Updates are best received in our discord, Click Here to join!
 If you don't want to, here's the most recent update: